State Express 555: History

 The Ardath Tobacco Company Limited was originally located at 62 Leadenhall Street in London and called La Casa de Habana (The House of Havana) until 1895, when it changed its name to the present day version.
 It is said that Sir Albert Levy derived the name Ardath from a book of the same name written by Marie Corelli.
 The title of the book is derived from numerous references in the Books of Esdras (in the Apocrypha) to the "Field of Ardath".
-For example, in the fourth book, chapter IX, verse XXVI reads:

-'So I went my way into the field which is called Ardath, like as He commanded me, and there I sat among the flowers and did eat of the herbs of the field and the meat of the same satisfied me' On 31 July 1895 Levy registered the trademark Ardath in Ireland.
+On 31 July 1895 Levy registered the trademark Ardath in Ireland.

 The name of the company was changed in 1901 to the "Ardath Tobacco Company", and was split in 1925 when it was sold; British American Tobacco acquired the overseas rights of Ardath, while the Imperial Tobacco Group retained the rights of sale within the United Kingdom and Ireland.
 The State Express brand proved to be a boon for B.A.T., where it was a huge success in China until the rise of communism there (though it has since been re-introduced).
 Ardath's brands continued to be sold in Britain; they were granted a Royal Warrant by King George VI in 1946 and again later by Queen Elizabeth II.
 In 1961, British American Tobacco bought out Imperial Tobacco's share of Ardath, thus gaining full control of Ardath's trademarks.

-War times

-In World War II Ardath supplied 555 boxes of cigarettes to General Montgomery's 8th Army.
-Montgomery organised their distribution and sent a personal letter of appreciation to the manufacturer’s.

 In the 1920s and 1930s BAT held a dominant position in the Chinese market with State Express 555 playing a key role.
 Sales of the brand exceeded 5 billion units in 1937.
 According to Mao Zedong's personal physician, 555 was the Chinese leader’s favorite cigarette.
-On the day of the Proclamation of the People's Republic of China, Mao Zedong and Liu Shaoqi reportedly smoked 555 cigarettes; Mao stated that "Chiang Kai-Shek, chief of military logistics" had procured the cigarettes for them, a joke about the rapid pace with which Nationalist troops surrendered during the Chinese Civil War, together with their Western-made arms and supplies.
+On the day of the Proclamation of the People's Republic of China, Mao Zedong and Liu Shaoqi reportedly smoked 555 cigarettes.

+China National Tobacco and British American Tobacco formed a joint venture called CTBAT International Co.
+Ltd. in 2013, which own the worldwide rights to the brand.